brycehazen/PythonETLThings/ParishSync/ReadMe.md

 ## Overview

-Taking data after it has been run through [ReTestCases](https://github.com/brycehazen/PythonETLThings/tree/main/ReTestCases) and then imported in RE.
-After improting, you will get an exception file as well as a New Import Control-Summary Report that needs to be saved as a .csv.
-These two files will be needed for this process to work.
+Taking data after it has been run through [ReTestCases](https://github.com/brycehazen/PythonETLThings/tree/main/ReTestCases).
+After runing RETestCases, you will get RE_data.csv, this file as well as a PhoneConsID.csv, are need to start this procesS.

 ## Features